-As car accident and motor vehicle collision lawyers, we know car accidents.
-For convenience, we poured through data from organizations such as the National Highway Traffic Safety Administration (NHTSA), the Centers for Disease Control and Prevention (CDC), and the Federal Motor Carrier Safety Administration (FMCSA) to form a comprehensive guide to statistics, facts, and other figures regarding car accidents across the United States.
+We poured through data from organizations such as the National Highway Traffic Safety Administration (NHTSA), the Centers for Disease Control and Prevention (CDC), and the Federal Motor Carrier Safety Administration (FMCSA) to form a comprehensive guide to car accident statistics, facts, and information in the United States and throughout the world.

-Here is everything you need to about car accidents, in the United States and Globally, for 2018, 2019 and beyond.
+Here is everything you need to know about car accidents, in the United States and Globally, for 2021 and beyond.

-Use these links to to jump to that section of the page.
+Use these links to jump to that section of the page.

 - Global Car Accident Statistics

 - Statistics by Occupant Type